LemuelKL/Auto-Grader/README.md

 ## Terminology
 - Paper - A quiz/test/exam
 - Template - A paper that has not been attempted, the blueprint/draft of the paper itself.
+- Candidate - A person who attempts a paper.
+He is uniquely identified by a candidate ID.
+- Tag - A label a teacher can create to facilitate grading.
+A tag can be created to point out common/general mistakes candidates make in a question.
+It can be applied to a question during grading.
+This is sometimes refered as `customRemark` in the code.
+- Comment - A string of text a teacher can input and apply to an attempted question.
+- Grading - A abstracted concept of teacher's marking on an attempted question.
+A Grading can consists of tags, comments and a given score.

 ## Create
 ### Import